Also known as light therapy, it uses ultraviolet (UV) light for healing effects.

-The response potential is greater in those who have begun treatment within 2 years of diagnosis, treat the face and neck, have stable vitiligo, without changes and without signs of activity.
+The response potential is more significant in those who have begun treatment within two years of diagnosis, treated the face and neck, and have stable vitiligo without changes and signs of activity.

 Those with signs of active vitiligo justify a more aggressive treatment that often includes full-body phototherapy and oral steroids.

 Signs of activity include: